Good-Ghosting/goodghosting-protocol-v1/README.md

 To check and update `package.json` file, run `ncu -u`.
 Once completed, make sure to run `npm install` to update all the packages.

 # Tests

 ## Unit Tests

 **Requirement:** The tests use the file `deploy.config.js` as input to the contract migration.
 Make sure it is configured.

+For the current contract version we have whitelisted players with help of merkel root verification on-chain, so the joinGame method takes in player index and merkel proofs hence check the instructions [here](https://github.com/Good-Ghosting/goodghosting-smart-contracts/blob/master/test/GoodGhosting.test.js#L8) before the next step.

 To run the unit tests: `truffle test`